rsip/CRC4Docker/README.md

 This maps the host directory my_image_folder to the container directory /home/myimagery/ and runs the container in detached mode.

 Point your browser to http://localhost:443 to see the Jupyter home page and open a notebook.
-The password is 'hobbes'.

 In order to use Earth Engine scripts,
 you must authenticate.
 From the home page open a local terminal and enter